appacademy/unified-setup/apple-silicon-mac-addendum.md

 If it prints `arm64` you are runnig natively on Apple Silicon.
 If it prints out `i386` you are running under Rosetta 2.

-You can also preface any command arch to force it to run under any particular architecture.
+You can also preface any command with `arch` to force it to run under any particular architecture.
 For instance if we would like to run our shell `zsh` under Rosetta 2 we can do this: